flectra-hq/flectra/doc/python3.rst

 .. warning::

-    While Python 3 adds plenty of great features (keyword-only parameters, generator delegation, pathlib, ...), you must *not* use them in Odoo until Python 2 support is dropped
+    While Python 3 adds plenty of great features (keyword-only parameters, generator delegation, pathlib, ...), you must *not* use them in Flectra until Python 2 support is dropped

 .. note::

-    In the *very rare* cases where you *need* to differentiate between Python 2 and Python 3, use the :data:`odoo.tools.pycompat.PY2` flag.
+    In the *very rare* cases where you *need* to differentiate between Python 2 and Python 3, use the :data:`flectra.tools.pycompat.PY2` flag.

 Semantics changes
 =================